ktrama/jekyll-now/_posts/2018-03-25-DravAgeRange.md

 ### Coalescent tree

 [CoalescentConsensusTree](https://github.com/PhyloStar/dravidian-dating/blob/master/mpi_20_langs/dravCoal.con.tre.png)

-## Results
-The consensus trees are shown below for each tree prior.
-The root age is 3864 years that is below 4000 years in the case of Birth-death tree.
-In the case of uniform tree, the root age is about 4618 years.
-Finally, the coalescent prior shows a root age that is 5000 years.
-The root ages seem to fluctuate a lot between 3860 to 5000 years for a language family's sample that is small and has small number of cognate sets.

 ### HPD and Median ages
 I will now look at the highest posterior density ([HPD](http://beast.community/glossary.html)) ranges of root ages for each sampled tree.
 The HPD and median root ages from the sampled trees are presented below.
 The results show that even the sampled trees show quite different root ages.